-Taking an active role in maintaining your health is good for you and your wallet.
+Taking an active role in becoming healthier or maintaining your health is good for you and your wallet.
 Preventive measures, like annual physicals, help your doctor find potential health issues before they become major problems.
 Starting a care regimen early for these potential issues may help you avoid illness and save you money on your health care expenses in the long run.

 What Do You Need to Do?

 To complete the wellness program and qualify for the 2020 wellness incentive:

 Visit with a licensed health care provider from November 1, 2018 to October 31, 2019 for a qualified wellness program visit, AND